ximsfei/GodBlessYou/README.md

 ### Fix Activity Crash

-Gbu 'fix' the crash in the Activity lifecycle by hooking `ActivityThread`'s member `mInstrumentation`
+GBU 'fix' the crash in the Activity lifecycle by hooking `ActivityThread`'s member `mInstrumentation`.

 > GbuInstrumentationImpl.kt